tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-3/README.md

     ),
 )
 ```
-## Create a Cloud Function that returns some data.
+## Create a Cloud Function that returns some data

 Append the following to `__main__.py`
 ```python